Calistus-design/Calistus-design/README.md

 <h2 align="center" style="border: none;"> About Me</h2>
 <p align="center">
-  <div> I/m a data scientist passionate about machine learning and data analytics.
+  <div> I'm a data scientist passionate about machine learning and data analytics.
 I enjoy finding patterns in data that drive smarter business decisions.
 On this page, you'll find some of the projects I've worked on — feel free to explore and connect!
   </div>
   <br> <br>
 </p>